jsfix-ci/redux-saga-promise/README.md

-# @adobe/redux-saga-promise with redux-act support
+# redux-saga-promise with redux-act support

 Simple clean utility to define actions that return promises, for use with [redux-saga](https://redux-saga.js.org)